udexon/PhosCloudless/CC_UMP_Kickstart_FSR2.md

 We believe FSR2 can be achieved with stack machine programming, one of the oldest secrets in the art of computer programming.

-Amongst the various benefits of stack machine programming is the deployment of a Forth like stack machine shell (Smashlet) script across all known programming languages, thus enabling programmers to collaborate more effectively and build components to replace proprietary social networks more easily.
+Amongst the various benefits of stack machine shell programming is the deployment of a Forth like stack machine shell (Smashlet) script across all known programming languages, thus enabling programmers to collaborate more effectively and build components to replace proprietary social networks more easily.

 Besides, other factors required to create a "nobody's" ("Proletariat") social network are: